 Lower Memory Loss

-We all know that as we get older and accumulate more information in our brains there tends to be some memory loss.
+As we get wiser with time and accumulate more information in our brains there tends to be some memory loss.
 However, studies have show that those engaged in knitting, crochet and sewing tend to have almost 50% less decrease in memory loss than their counterparts.
 Yay for all those stitch counts and calculations!

 Helps Relieve Depression

-I did an article last year on how crochet makes us better and the whole idea was how as crocheters we have found that crochet has helped us overcome some of the most difficult times in our lives simply by doing it.
-It is now scientifically proven that crochet helps alleviate depression because it helps lower anxiety and blood pressure giving us an escape from that with ails.
+I did an article last year on how crochet makes us better and the whole idea was how, as crocheters, we’ve found crochet has helped us overcome some of the most difficult times in our lives simply by doing it.
+It’s now scientifically proven that crochet helps alleviate depression because it helps lower anxiety and blood pressure giving us an escape from that which ails.

 Helps Relieve Pain